backdrop-contrib/customerror/README.md

 Q: Some 403 errors (e.g. "http://example.org/includes") are served by
    the Apache web server and not by CustomError.
 Isn't that a bug?
-A: No. CustomError is only designed to provide a custom error page when the page is processed by Drupal.
-The .htaccess file that comes with Bakcdrop will catch some attempts to access forbidden directories before Drupal even see the requests.
+A: No. CustomError is only designed to provide a custom error page when the page is processed by Backdrop.
+The .htaccess file that comes with Backdrop will catch some attempts to access forbidden directories before Backdrop even see the requests.
 These access attempts will get the default Apache 403 error document, unless you use the Apache ErrorDocument directive to override this, e.g:
    ErrorDocument 403 /error/403.html For more information about this,
    see: http://httpd.apache.org/docs/current/custom-error.html

 Q: I want to implement a custom page for another error code.
 A: Please contact [AltaGrade](https://www.altagrade.com) for customizations of this module as well as Backdrop consulting, installation, development, and customizations.